It Is Sown in Dishonor, It Is Raised in Glory

 O let us learn how to help each other die!
 It will not be easy.
 But, by grace, we will help each other say in our final pain, "To die is gain."

-Used by permission of Bethlehem Baptist Church (slightly edited).
+© Bethlehem Baptist Church.
+Used by permission (slightly edited).
 Bible quotations are from the NASB.
-For additional resources by John Piper, call Desiring God Ministries at 888-346-4700.
+For additional resources by John Piper, call Desiring God Ministries toll-free at 1-888/346-4700, or visit their web site at www.DesiringGOD.org.
 Reprinted from New Horizons, April 2001.